 Ford's abbreviated account complies largely with the popular legends, but Pujades takes a different approach as a historian and legal expert, because he had doctorates in civil and canon law and taught a few years at the University of Barcelona.
 He begins with a critical comparison of opposing claims by Antonio de Yepes, a chronicler of the Benedictine order and Francisco Diago, a Dominicans historian and inquisitor.
 As evidence, Pujades introduces the chronicle of Montserrat, un libro antiquisimo escrito de mano en pergamino (a very ancient book, written by hand on vellum) that was kept at the monastery.
 Although some pages were mounted on wooden panels and displayed at its cloister, he has access to some missing pages he discovered at the residence of the ancient counts in Barcelona (p.369) which disprove a historical consensus: It was not Guifré el Pilós, but his father Sunifred of Urgell who took Montserrat back from the Moors and donated it to the convent Sta Maria de Ripoll.
 This is a controversial claim Pujades will save for the "badly informed" Antonio de Yepes who didn't even know where the residence of the counts was located!
 Based on his advice in the prologue that we should "pick the rose and leave the thorns," Pujades is suggesting that the truth can only be found if we dismiss certain "thorny" claims by the churchmen.

-As if it were some kind of passion play about good and evil, he begins with two anchorites in nearby caves of whom one gets possessed and tries to corrupt the other.
+As if it were some kind of passion play about good and evil, he introduces two anchorites in nearby caves of whom one gets possessed and tries to corrupt the other.
 The story begins when the devil possesses the daughter of Guifré el Pilós and the count takes her personally to the exorcist, whose name is Fr Joan Gari in Catalan.
-When he learns that the excorcism takes nine days he decides to wait in nearby Monistrol and sends servants to the cave with food for his daughter and the hermit.
+When he learns that the excorcism takes nine days he decides to wait in nearby Monistrol and sends servants up the mountain with food for his daughter and the hermit.

-But after a few days, Gari is overcome by desire for the beautiful virgin and admits it to his "brother" in a nearby cave (whom Yepes omits) without realizing that the devil has taken his form and supports his carnal desire.
+But after a few days, Gari is overcome by desire for the beautiful virgin and admits it to his "brother" in a nearby cave (whom Yepes omits) without realizing that the devil has taken his form and fully supports his carnal desire.
 Gari can resist the temptation during the exorcism and is able to heal the girl, but then gets possessed himself and violates her.
 When he is overcome by guilt and regrets, the ¨brother¨ exploits his weakness and makes him cut her throat and bury her at the cave.
-After nine days, the count returns and can neither find his daughter nor the hermit because the repentant violator is already on his way to the pope in Rome.
+After nine days of waiting, the count climbs up to the cave and can neither find his daughter nor the hermit, because the repentant rapist is already on his way to the pope in Rome.
 The

 " at the residence of the count, but not like a beast in a stable as other historians have claimed, which we'll address later.